-- Enables you to systematically address site wide issues in templates, improving significantly the overall accessibility of your website.
+- Enables you to systematically address site-wide issues in templates, significantly improving the overall accessibility of your website.

-- Prioritise site wide changes to your template and tackle content the problems at a later stage.
+- Prioritise site-wide changes to your template and tackle the content problems at a later stage.

 Option 3: Template and representative sample of content audit

-This audit indicates every WCAG2 error in the website templates and will also test either a representative sample, or all of your content.
+This audit indicates every WCAG2 error in the website templates and will also test either a representative sample or all of your content.
 A set task or process can also be tested.

-- Enables your developers and content authors to systematically address site wide issues in templates and begin focusing on content errors, improving significantly the overall accessibility of your website.
+- Enables your developers and content authors to systematically address site-wide issues in templates and begin focusing on content errors, significantly improving the overall accessibility of your website.

 - Develop a detailed and well-rounded approach to reaching WCAG2 compliance.

-The accessibility report includes the findings of the audit; it is comprised of the following information.
+The accessibility report includes the findings of the audit; it is comprised of the following information: